cspoojary/Learn_Python/interview_Question/Day_1_Python_Coding_Questions.md

 print('list2 = ',list2)
 ```
 ### Count Data Types in a List
+#### Given a list with mixed data types, count how many elements belong to each type.
 ```python
 data = [1, "hi", 3.5, True, [1,2], (4,5),2]